dcppc/2018-september-workshop/docs/agenda.md

 ### Meeting locations

-__Note: the C4 meeting, STAGE Steering Committee meeting and the Commonsing meeting are by invitation only__
+_Note: the C4 meeting, STAGE Steering Committee meeting and the Commonsing meeting are by invitation only._

 Day | Time | Description | Room
 --- | --- |:--- | ---